 - Sea sponges or fake plants to create a hiding spot

-- Non-metallic bowls for food and water
+- Non-metallic bowl for food

 - LED or fluorescent lights